 The Port’s Disadvantaged Business Enterprise (DBE) Program was established in accordance with the U.S. Department of Transportation (DOT) regulations.
-Federal program guidelines and procedures aid in ensuring that DBEs have equal opportunity to compete for contracts, subcontracts, and agreements in the award and administration of DOT-assisted contracts.
+Federal program guidelines and procedures aid in ensuring DBEs have equal opportunity to compete for contracts, subcontracts, and agreements in the award and administration of DOT-assisted contracts.

 It is our policy to: